 In March of 1997, Taiwan experienced a major outbreak of foot-and-mouth disease (FMD).
-After 23 years of dedicated effort by the government and people of Taiwan, the World Organisation for Animal Health (WOAH) recognized Taiwan proper and its outlying island territories of Penghu and Matsu as an FMD-free zone without vaccination on June 16, 2020.
+After 24 years of dedicated effort by the government and people of Taiwan, the World Organisation for Animal Health (WOAH) recognized Taiwan proper and its outlying island territories of Penghu and Matsu as an FMD-free zone without vaccination in June 2020.
 Beyond Taiwan's borders, China first saw an outbreak of African swine fever (ASF) in August of 2018.
-The disease spread throughout China and has since become established in 16 Asian countries.
+The disease spread throughout China and has since become established in 16 other Asian countries.
 In East Asia, only Taiwan and Japan have blocked the disease.

-■ Preventing African swine fever outbreaks: Measures include strengthening inspections and providing guidance to livestock farms, meat markets and slaughterhouses; carrying out X-ray screening at Taoyuan International Airport on all checked-in luggage and cabin baggage on flights arriving from high-risk regions; conducting early-warning disease surveillance and sample testing of items including illicit or smuggled products, abandoned hog carcasses within Taiwan's borders and slaughterhouse material; educating hog farmers to transition from kitchen waste to commercial pig feed; and making GPS transmitters compulsory for vehicles transporting live hogs and freshly-slaughtered hog carcasses.
+■ Preventing African swine fever outbreaks: Measures include strengthening inspections and providing guidance to livestock farms, meat markets and slaughterhouses; carrying out X-ray screening at Taoyuan International Airport on all checked-in luggage and cabin baggage on flights arriving from high-risk regions; conducting early-warning disease surveillance and sample testing of items including illicit or smuggled products, abandoned hog carcasses within Taiwan's borders, and slaughterhouse material; educating hog farmers that still use kitchen waste to instead transition to commercial pig feed; and making GPS transmitters compulsory for vehicles transporting live hogs and freshly-slaughtered hog carcasses.

-■ Eradicating classical swine fever: Continue disease surveillance, gradually phase out vaccinations and apply to WOAH in June 2024 for Taiwan to be classified as a CSF-free zone.
+■ Eradicating classical swine fever: Taiwan ended nationwide CSF vaccinations for Taiwan's hog population in July 2023 and continues to conduct disease surveillance.
+The government will submit an application to WOAH after June 2024 for Taiwan to be classified as a CSF-free zone.